Tuber macrosporum: Description

 The ascomata (fruiting bodies) of T. macrosporum are generally 2–5 cm in diameter, occasionally reaching larger sizes.
 They may be irregularly lobed or nearly round (subglobose), with a blackish peridium bearing scattered, very short flat warts that are reddish-brown when fresh.
 On sectioning, the gleba (internal tissue) ranges from grey-brown to lilac or purple-brown at maturity, marked by thick, white, winding veins.
 Maturation occurs from August through December, peaking in autumn.
 Microscopically, the asci are typically three-spored (rarely one or up to four) and measure about 90–120 × 60–80 μm.
-Spores are ellipsoid, exceptionally large for truffles (about 40–80 × 30–60 μm), and bear a dense reticulate-alveolate ornamentation of closed polygonal meshes about 2–4 μm high.
-The ascomata have an intense garlic-like odour similar to the Italian white truffle (Tuber magnatum).
+The spores are ellipsoid, exceptionally large for truffles (about 40–80 × 30–60 μm), and bear a dense reticulate-alveolate ornamentation of closed polygonal meshes about 2–4 μm high.
+The ascomata have an intense garlic-like odour similar to Tuber magnatum (Italian white truffle).

 Habitat and distribution

 Tuber macrosporum has a wide but patchy distribution across Europe.
 It is common in Serbia, Hungary and Romania, less frequent in Italy, and rare in France and Great Britain, with additional reports from Switzerland, Germany, Ukraine, Croatia, Slovenia, Slovakia, Poland and Turkey.
 Fruiting bodies have been found as early as June but are most often encountered from September to December.
 The species favours plain sites through foothills to low mountains, especially on north-facing slopes, floodplains or other moist microhabitats.
 It grows in soils ranging from slightly acidic to alkaline (pH 5.7–8.2), including chernozems, luvisols, planosols and rendzic leptosols, but requires good aeration and consistent moisture—often aided by subsurface water or periodic flooding.
 Soil textures are typically clay loam, loam or sandy loam, and compacted horizons with gleysols and iron precipitates are common.
 T. macrosporum forms ectomycorrhizas with a variety of hosts, most frequently oaks (Quercus pubescens, Q. robur, Q. petraea, Q. cerris), hazel (Corylus avellana), hornbeams (Ostrya carpinifolia, Carpinus betulus), willows (Salix spp.), lindens (Tilia spp.), beech (Fagus sylvatica) and poplars (Populus spp.).